H.R. 6550: American FIRST Act of 2025

 4

-Global deals headed for U.S. rules get an economic explanation
+Global deals headed for U.S. rules require a cost-benefit case

-If an international agreement leads to proposed or adopted U.S. rules, guidance, or supervisory changes, the agency must describe the expected impact and explain why the expected benefits at least offset the expected costs.
+If an international agreement leads to proposed or adopted U.S. rules, guidance, or supervisory changes, the agency must describe the expected impact and attach an economic analysis arguing the expected benefits at least offset the costs.

 5